Software Engineer Java - Johannesburg (CBD) - R12m per annum at e-Merge IT Recruitment - Gauteng Johannesburg - IT-Online

-Africa – well recognised financial services is looking for super skilled Software Engineer Java Developer, who wants to purse an opportunity to become software developer in the banking industry.
+Africa – focused financial services organisation is looking for a passionate and skilled Software Engineer Java Developer, who wants to purse an extremely valuable opportunity to become software development artisan in the banking industry.

-Implementation, maintenance, and supporting java systems will be of the IT strategy.
+You will be required to implement, maintain, and support java systems as part of the IT strategy.

+Are you looking to pursue an exciting opportunity to be apart of a complex and challenging – APPLY NOW!

 Requirements: